 Chiara Ledesma is a junior and Computer Science major at Ateneo de Manila University.
 She is passionate and curious about many things, including the youth, science and technology, sociopolitical issues and awareness, sustainable development, musical theatre, film and TV, and food.
 While she still has a long way to go, she hopes to learn and pursue data science and eventually help find data-driven solutions for the nation.
 As a young woman in the field of technology, she hopes to help young girls see the potential in the industry and within themselves, and to encourage young girls to pursue similar careers.

-Logistics Head + Co-Project Lead
+Externals + Co-Project Lead

 Chiawen Chiang is an undergraduate student at Ateneo de Manila University who is passionate about biology, the environment, and the exploration of what is still unknown.
 Equipped with the mindset and curiosity of a scientist, she is also interested in a variety of other disciplines–one of which is the empowerment of women to pursue what they love, especially science and technology.
 As a co-project lead of WiTech, she hopes to be part of what inspires women in their own search for what they are passionate about.